• Skip to primary navigation

 Instructions

 • Wash chana dal and put it in a pressure cooker along with around 3 cups of water, turmeric powder, and some salt (add only a portion of the total salt you will be using in this dish, the remaining salt will be added later with tomatoes).
 Mix and put on the lid.
-Cook till 4 whistles on a medium flame.
+Cook till 4 whistles on medium heat.
 Allow the pressure to get released naturally before opening the lid.

 • Heat oil in a pan.
 Add dried red chilies, bay leaf, cinnamon stick, black cardamom, cumin seeds, and peppercorns.
 Saute for a few seconds.